sculpin/sculpin.io/source/download.md

 There are a few of ways to download Sculpin.
 The easiest way is to add Sculpin and any of its development dependencies to the `composer.json` for your site.

-Don't have a `composer.json` yet?
-Create one!
+> Don't have a `composer.json` yet?
+No worries - running the `composer
+> require` command can automatically create one for you.
+Or, you can run
+> `composer init` to create a blank starting point.

 Confused about which option is best for your use case?
 Ask the Sculpin [community]({{site.url}}/community/)!
 They will be happy to help. :)